 Does your landlord or a buyer want to move in?

-A landlord can evict you if they, a close family member, or a caregiver wants to move into your place.
+A landlord can evict you if they, certain family members, or a caregiver wants to move into your place.
 You can also be evicted if the place is sold and the buyer wants to move in.
 The buyer can also be called the “purchaser”.

 You can be evicted even if you always pay rent on time and have never caused any problems.